Thai / Old Style Siamese Cat

 60%

-Thai Old-Style Siamese cats – sometimes simply referred to as Thai cats – are charming companions with beautiful features and playful, inquisitive personalities.
-Just like their western Siamese cousins, these kitties love everyone, including kids, other cats, and cat-friendly dogs.
+Thai cats—also known as old-style Siamese cats or traditional Siamese—are charming companions with beautiful features and playful, inquisitive personalities.
+Just like their western Siamese cousins, Thai cats love everyone, including kids, other cats, and cat-friendly dogs.
 In fact, they’re so affectionate and social, they hate to spend time on their own.

 Intelligent and curious, Thai cats are capable of learning tricks, particularly when rewards are on offer.
 Whether you’d like your cat to come when you call their name or use another signal, or if you’d like to enjoy rousing games of fetch, the Thai cat will be glad to oblige.

-Despite bouts of mischievous behavior that’s sure to put a smile on your face even when your cat is splashing in your bath or trying to help you clean up after dinner, Thai Old Style Siamese are capable of deep relaxation.
+Bouts of mischievous behavior are sure to put a smile on your face, even when your cat is splashing in your bath or trying to help you clean up after dinner.
+But old-style Siamese are capable of deep relaxation.
 When you settle in for a movie or snuggle into bed at night, they like to cuddle close, purring the entire time.

 Talkative and truly endearing, with big personalities that are difficult to resist, Thai cats make astonishing pets for families with time and attention to share.